theQRL/qrl-cli/README.md

 DESCRIPTION
-  Command requires that either a transaction hash or QRL address to lookup is given and the network must match where the transactionwas made.
+  Command requires that either a transaction hash or QRL address to lookup is given and the network must match where the transaction was made.

-  For general address lookups, use page number and items returned number to limit your search. qrl-cli get-keys -i 1 -p 1 -a {ADDRESS} - will print the first key if found at that address.
+  For general address lookup, use page number and items returned number to limit your search. qrl-cli get-keys -i 1 -p 1 -a {ADDRESS} - will print the first key if found at that address.

-  Found public lattice keys can be writen to a json file with the (-f) flag, default will print lattice keys to stdout
+  Found public lattice keys can be written to a json file with the (-f) flag, default will print lattice keys to stdout
 ```

 _See code: [src/commands/get-keys.js](https://github.com/theqrl/qrl-cli/blob/v1.8.0/src/commands/get-keys.js)_